Skip to content

 What was broken in 0.2.1: - GET /openapi.json returned info.version: "0.1.0" from the 0.2.1 image because the FastAPI app constructor in kneo_serv/service/app.py still pinned a hardcoded literal.
 The 0.2.1 cut fixed HealthResponse.version but missed this parallel occurrence.
 0.2.2 resolves both via the same importlib.metadata.version("kneo-serv") helper, called at app-construction time.

 Documentation: - Forward-looking plan docs and "as of 0.1.0" framing in user/dev docs swept to match the 0.2.x shipped reality.
-No content lost — historical files (CHANGELOG entries, shipped release notes, TODO-0.2.0.md, ADRs) are unchanged.
+No content lost — historical files (CHANGELOG entries, shipped release notes, the archived 0.2.0 tracker, ADRs) are unchanged.

 Persistence schemas: unchanged from 0.2.1.
 No migrations required.